 The end result was I finished on day 29, went to Office Depot, made copies of my work, put it in two manuscript boxes, shipped it to Orangevale, went home, and crashed for four days.

 There were six people who had to read and approve my work.
 Two weeks later the director called me.
 “Congratulations!
 You passed with honors.”
 And that is how I earned my DNH, Doctor of Natural Health.

-Of course, that was not the end.
+Of course, that wasn’t the end.
 The learning never stops.
 New research unveils new science.
 I jump at every opportunity to keep up with science and new developments in the natural health world.

 I attend annual science conferences and train the store staff on all I learn.
 Additionally, the staff is kept up to date on store products with dinner trainings by product representatives.
 The staff also regularly tunes into online training on health products and their efficacy.
 They are well versed in matching products to conditions and stay up-to-date on the latest findings.